Student Employment > Student Employee Resources > Training & Career Development

 Many C and D level positions qualify as internships that may be used for academic credit.
 Enroll in a

-University Internship Program (UIP) course to fulfill your Experiential Learning requirement as you work on campus.
-UIP’s 4-credit courses are designed to provide career–related work experiences concurrent with your academic studies.
+Career & Life Design (CLD) course to fulfill your Experiential Learning requirement as you work on campus.
+CLD’s 4-credit courses are designed to provide career–related work experiences concurrent with your academic studies.

 The Career Center offers